TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 **Source:** 1141_hellfire_drone_shroud_range.yaml

 ---
-### 2022-09-07 - Decreases USA Colonel Burton sight from 500 to 400 <a name='link__20220907__1155_burton_sight_range'></a>
+### 2022-09-07 - Decreases sight range of USA Colonel Burton from 500 to 400 <a name='link__20220907__1155_burton_sight_range'></a>
 **Changes**

-- **TWEAK**: Decreases the USA Colonel Burton shroud range from 500 to 400.
-This matches the shroud range of the other Hero units.
-With the SEARCH AND DESTROY Battle Plan, Colonel Burton will have a shroud range of 480 instead of 600.
+- **TWEAK**: The shroud clearing range of USA Colonel Burton is decreased by 20%, from 500 to 400.
+This matches the shroud clearing range of the other Hero units.
+With the SEARCH AND DESTROY Battle Plan, Colonel Burton will now have a shroud clearing range of 480 instead of originally 600.

 **Links**